masasam/dotfiles/README.md

     make backup

-Since the arch linux packages list that was installed at will be backed up to archlinux directry,
+Since the arch linux packages list that was installed at will be backed up to Arch linux directry,

 If [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) is completed, you should be able to restore in 1 hour in either case.